How old is too old when you're a leader?

 ___________________________________________________________

-Average life expectancy has increased exponentially in many countries, although in the US it has fallen from a high of 79 years in 2019 to 76 years in 2022.
+Average life expectancy has increased exponentially in many countries, although in the United States it has fallen from a high of 79 years in 2019 to 76 years in 2022.

 And according to Michelangelo Vercesi, a researcher at the Portuguese Institute of International Relations at the New University of Lisbon, "normally, prime ministers used to take office after accumulating a lot of experience in parliament, in the party and in government."